Seven (7) Day Eviction Notice | Free Templates (Word | PDF)

 Key Takeaways

-• An eviction is a court-ordered removal of a tenant from a property where they reside.
+- An eviction is a court-ordered removal of a tenant from a property where they reside.

-• Evictions can result from non-payment of rent by tenants, non-compliance with the lease agreement, and termination of a month-to-month lease agreement to enable the landlord to repossess the property.
+- Evictions can result from non-payment of rent by tenants, non-compliance with the lease agreement, and termination of a month-to-month lease agreement to enable the landlord to repossess the property.

-• An effective seven-day eviction notice form must include the tenant’s details, the type of notice being issued, the reason for eviction, a date on which the notice will come into effect, a certificate of service signed by the issuing party, and the landlord’s signature.
+- An effective notice form must include the tenant’s details, the type of notice being issued, the reason for eviction, a date on which the notice will come into effect, a certificate of service signed by the issuing party, and the landlord’s signature.
 If a tenant does not fix a violation indicated on the notice, a landlord can seek Forcible Entry and Detainer through a district court, small claims court, or housing courts.